Play this article via Text To Speech

-The power of research has been realized by a lot of companies in every business industry nowadays.
+In the 21st century, businesses have realised the power of research.
 Understanding the basic concepts is key to higher learning, advance strategic planning, analyses, and sustaining market needs.
 This is especially true in the world of Amazon PPC and Amazon FBA.

 What a better way to fully understand Amazon systems, services, and functions than by knowing the terms, acronyms and abbreviations.
 For this reason, we have created this list to help researchers and sellers to better understand the concepts that are behind Amazon.